2026 review of Senedd constituencies

 The 2026 review of Senedd constituencies was conducted between July 2024 and March 2025 by the Democracy and Boundary Commission Cymru.
-The Senedd Cymru (Members and Elections) Act 2024 legislated that the 2026 Senedd election should use 16 six-member constituencies, replacing the existing 40 constituencies and five regions currently used for the Senedd (Welsh Parliament; Senedd Cymru).
+The Senedd Cymru (Members and Elections) Act 2024 legislated that the 2026 Senedd election should use 16 six-member constituencies under a party-list proportional representation system, replacing the existing 40 constituencies and five regions currently used for the Senedd (Welsh Parliament; Senedd Cymru).
 The constituencies are required by the law to be contiguous pairings of the 32 UK Parliament constituencies used in Wales since the 2024 UK election.
 The commission were also required by the law to give constituencies a single name in both Welsh and English, unless it could be considered unacceptable for a single name.
-The commission announced they are to all use Welsh-only names.
+However, the commission eventually announced they are to all exclusively use Welsh.

 Background

 The Senedd Cymru (Members and Elections) Act 2024, also nicknamed the "Senedd Reform Act", was introduced to the Senedd on 18 September 2023, and received royal assent on 24 June 2024.
 It was the culmination of various proposals for reforming the Senedd, particularly the increase in the numbers of members of the Senedd, and changing the existing voting system.

 As part of the 2021 co-operation agreement between Welsh Labour and Plaid Cymru, the parties agreed on an expansion of the Senedd to between 80 and 100 Members and a more proportional voting method.
 Leaders of the two parties announced in a May 2022 joint position statement calling for a 96-Member Senedd, all elected through closed party list proportional representation (using the D'Hondt method), as well as "zipping" of male and female candidates, so at least 50% of those on lists are women, but the zipping proposal was later postponed in 2023.

 The 2024 act renamed the Local Democracy and Boundary Commission for Wales to the "Democracy and Boundary Commission Cymru", and gave it the responsibility to conduct boundary reviews of the Senedd constituencies for both the 2026 and 2030 Senedd elections, and regular boundary reviews thereafter.

 Following the reduction in the number of Welsh MPs and the implementation of new constituency boundaries for the 2024 UK general election, the proposals and subsequently the 2024 act, required the new Senedd constituencies to be contiguous pairings of the 32 UK Parliament constituencies used in Wales since the 2024 UK election.
 Therefore there would be 16 constituencies, electing six members each, to replace the existing 40 constituencies and five regions.
 The commission was also required by the law to give constituencies a single name in both Welsh and English, unless it could be considered unacceptable for a single name.
 The commission later decided all the new constituencies were to use Welsh-only names.

 The review began in July 2024.
 The 2026 review was time-constricted, therefore the subsequent 2030 review, the first full boundary review in 18 years, would provide the commission with more flexibility.